jordongerber/preamp/README.md

 I have three goals with this project:

- * learn Kicad
+ * Learn Kicad
- * become familiar with microcontroller programming
+ * Become familiar with microcontroller programming
+  * SPI
+  * shift registers
+  * mux/demux
- * make a bomb preamp
+ * Make a bomb preamp
+  * See the block diagram in [/preamp-layout/](https://github.com/SlurpyTurts/preamp/tree/master/preamp-layout) for details of the overall design.

 ## Implementation
 * I am planning to use an ESP32 controller as the MCU